-Visitors to BSNBCS will be asked to complete a brief questionnaire similar to that developed by the NYC Health Department for the screening of employees.
+Under these circumstances, visitors to BSNBCS will be asked to complete a brief questionnaire similar to that developed by the NYC Health Department for the screening of employees.
 As a part of the questionnaire, visitors will be asked to check in and provide information necessary for contact tracing, in case they or another individual in the building later tests positive for COVID-19.
-Once this has been completed by the visitor, they may be cleared to enter and conduct their business within the building allowed to enter the school if screened outside, and will be immediately sent home with instructions to contact their healthcare provider for assessment and testing.
+Once this has been completed by the visitor, they may be cleared to enter and conduct their business within the building